manuito/robot-large/README.md

 See arduino sub-folder.
 Done with Arduino IDE and various standard libs.

 I use a time splited process, where execution is processed in repeated step, with support for one step action on each device at each repeated step.
 Currently the step are "ok" but the rate is still it little bit low.
 And for sensors without prefixed response time (like UltraSonic sensors) it's not constant.
 I will try other solution during the "improving" steps of the project.

+In the last updates, the startup process has been simplified to lower power consumption.
+Until Raspberry app is started, the Mega board just light up one loading LED.

 ### Raspberry code